-- (A) The Standing Committee on Categorization will consist of a Chairperson and all Regional Directors.
-Each Regional Director may have a regional categorizing committee in his/her region. - (B) The circulated Team Application Forms (Intent to Register, ITR), due August 31st, indicate each team's registered category and division from the previous season.
+- (A) The Standing Committee on Categorization will consist of a Chairperson, the Registrar and all Regional Directors. - (B) The circulated Team Application Forms (Intent to Register, ITR), due August 31st, indicates each team's registered category and division from the previous season.
 If a team wishes to change its category, please note the desired category and division on the ITR form.
 The change will be automatically granted. - (C) The OWHA will circulate a list of teams that are registered in a specific division at the OWHA General Meeting to authorized team delegates. - (D) If a team wishes to submit a category change with its Roster, which is due before participation in a tournament or league game, but no later than October 1st, the change will be automatically granted. - (E) Teams will remain in division/category as circulated unless a Request for Re-Categorization form or a Request OWHA Team Category Review form is received by the OWHA as an official position of a Team or Association. - (F) All requests for re-categorization of your own team and all requests for a review of another team must be submitted on the applicable form, i.e. "Request for Re-Categorization" form or "Request OWHA Team Category Review" form, and submitted to the Categorization Chairperson, c/o OWHA office no later than a date to be set annually by the OWHA Executive Committee.
 Each individual request must be submitted on a separate "Request for Re-Categorization" form or "Request OWHA Team Category Review" form.

-- (G) Upon receipt of the written Request OWHA Team Category Review form, the Categorization Chairperson, will approach the team, in writing, to make a decision to either move up or provide written rationalization as to why the team should stay in its current category. - (H) If the team wishes to remain in its current category, the Categorization Committee will review all pertinent information and render a decision. - (I) The OWHA will circulate an updated list of teams in a specific division no later than a date to be set annually by the OWHA Executive Committee. - (J) Input on the circulated list from an official position of a Team or Association will be accepted no later than a date to be set annually by the OWHA Executive Committee. - (K) No movement (re-categorization) will occur unless a properly completed Request for Re-Categorization form or a Request OWHA Team Category Review form is received on or before the deadline from a Team or Association. - (L) The Categorization Committee will meet the first weekend in December, with Appeals being held no later than a date to be set annually by the OWHA Executive Committee. - (M) Game reports of all games played must be received by the OWHA office on or before the dates set out in BY-LAW ARTICLE SEVEN (G). - (N) The OWHA Categorizing Committee has the authority to move any team at any time. - (O) Appeals will be heard by a committee of three people appointed by the OWHA Chairperson, c/o OWHA Office, provided that no member of the committee shall have been present or taken part in the original decision of categorization on which the appeal is based.
-The Regional Director of the team launching the appeal will act as a resource person to the committee, but cannot be on the committee.
+- (G) Upon receipt of the written Request OWHA Team Category Review form, the Categorization Chairperson, will approach the team, in writing, to make a decision to either move up or provide written rationalization as to why the team should stay in its current category. - (H) If the team wishes to remain in its current category, the Categorization Committee will review all pertinent information and render a decision. - (I) The OWHA will circulate an updated list of teams in a specific division no later than a date to be set annually by the OWHA Executive Committee. - (J) Input on the circulated list from an official position of a Team or Association will be accepted no later than a date to be set annually by the OWHA Executive Committee.
+Such input must be on either a Request for Re-Categorization form or a Request OWHA Team Category Review form. - (K) No movement (re-categorization) will occur unless a properly completed Request for Re-Categorization form or a Request OWHA Team Category Review form is received on or before the deadline from a Team or Association. - (L) The Categorization Committee will meet on a date set annually by the OWHA Executive Committee, with Appeals being held no later than a date to be set annually by the OWHA Executive Committee. - (M) Game reports, (Form A and Form B if applicable) of all games played must be received by the OWHA office on or before the dates set out in BY-LAW ARTICLE SEVEN (G).
+Competitive teams shall have access to scores from Form A's received. - (N) The OWHA Categorizing Committee has the authority to move any team at any time. - (O) Appeals will be heard by a committee of three people appointed by the OWHA Chairperson, c/o OWHA Office, provided that no member of the committee shall have been present or taken part in the original decision of categorization on which the appeal is based.